nsakaimbo/SM808/README.md

 # SM808

 ## Overview
 Basic drum machine sequencer that allows the user to set *kick*, *snare* or *hihat* instruments using 4-, 8-, 16- or 32-step patterns.
-For example:
+The visual output is timed to bpm.
+Sample usage:

 ```
 > KICK x...x...